Everything we know about the Phillip Schofield and Holly Willoughby ‘fall-out’

 Follow The Independent’s live blog for updates

-Earlier this week, it was reported that the This Morning co-hosts’ relationship is strained, and that they “barely speak” off camera.
+Ahead of his exit, it was reported that his relationship with co-host Holly Willoughby had become strained, and that they “barely speak” off camera.

 Schofield acknowledged that “the last few weeks haven’t been easy”, but was initially keen to pour water on the claims, stating: “We’re the best of friends – as always, she is an incredible support on screen, behind the scenes and on the phone.
 Holly has always been there for me, through thick and thin.
 And I’ve been there for her.”